Academic Degree Requirements

 J.D./Ph.D. or M.A.Doctor of Philosophy in other fields of the Cornell Graduate School

 Admission to these joint degree programs is obtained by applying directly to the other schools.
 Contact the admissions office in the other school as soon as interest arises as deadlines and procedures vary.
 In general, after a student completes their first year of Law School, the second year is completed entirely in the other unit, but some variations on this pattern have been permitted in individual cases.
 Admissions criteria in other units may be quite different than the Law School’s criteria, so make no assumptions about admissibility.
-Once a student has been admitted to the other program, it is their responsibility to notify the Registrar’s Office email address, or at (160 Myron Taylor Hall, 1-607-255-7190).
+Once a student has been admitted to the other program, it is their responsibility to notify the Law School Registrar’s Office and Dean of Students.

 J.D./M.B.A.
 (4 year)